-- Wearing humiliating, unnatural, or binding attire on the outside or underneath a pledge's clothing
+- Wearing humiliating, unnatural, or binding attire on the outside or underneath a new members’s clothing

-- Verbal comments that would degrade and/or embarrass pledges
+- Verbal comments that would degrade and/or embarrass new members

 - Involuntary servitude or personal errands

-- Derogatory references/remarks to a pledge regarding family and/or friends' health or well being
+- Derogatory references/remarks to a new member regarding family and/or friends’ health or well being

-- Derogatory remarks about a pledge's race, religion, or national heritage
+- Derogatory remarks about a member’s race, religion, or national heritage

-Since "hazing" is contradictory to the fostering of an environment which promotes academic freedom, human dignity, the fullest possible development of the individual student, and the aspiration/attainment of the ideals of brotherhood/sisterhood, the College, through the Office of Campus Activities, has implemented appropriate administrative procedures for the Greek Life system to ensure that the rights of students and the community are protected.
+Since “hazing” is contradictory to the fostering of an environment which promotes academic freedom, human dignity, the fullest possible development of the individual student, and the aspiration/attainment of the ideals of brotherhood/sisterhood, the College, through the Office of Student Invovlement, has implemented appropriate administrative procedures for the Fraternity & Sorority system to ensure that the rights of students and the community are protected.
 Such procedures include the following:

-- Pledges/new members are guaranteed a minimum of six hours of continuous sleep each night during pre-initiation or initiation periods.
+- New members are guaranteed a minimum of six hours of continuous sleep each night during pre-initiation or initiation periods.

-- Pledges/new members are guaranteed a minimum of three hours of totally undisturbed study time Sunday through Thursday evenings, ending no later than 11:30 p.m.
+- New members are guaranteed a minimum of three hours of totally undisturbed study time Sunday through Thursday evenings, ending no later than 11:30 p.m.

-- All pledgling/new member activities must be shared with the advisor(s) of the respective organization.
+- All new member activities must be shared with the advisor(s) of the respective organization.

 - Greek advisors will assist chapters with workshops and consultations on alternatives to hazing.